-Requirements for the thesis-based master's degree include \bigstar 20 including HECOL 532 and 610, \bigstar 6 in qualitative research methods, quantitative research methods and/or statistics, \bigstar 2 of professional seminars (HECOL 691 and 692), and a minimum of \bigstar 6 additional coursework depending on undergraduate background and the nature of the research problem under investigation.
-All candidates for the thesis-based master's degree are required to conduct thesis research, and to make a minimum of two professional research presentations, at least one of which must be oral.
-For students in the thesis-based program, there is a residence requirement of two, four-month terms of full-time attendance at the University of Alberta.
+Requirements for the thesis-based master's degree include $\star 20$ including HECOL 532 and 610, $\star 6$ in qualitative research methods, quantitative research methods and/or statistics, $\star 2$ of professional seminars (HECOL 691 and 692), and a minimum of $\star 6$ additional coursework depending on undergraduate background and the nature of the research problem under investigation.
+All candidates for the thesis-based master's degree are required to conduct thesis research, and to make a minimum of two professional research program, there is a residence requirement of two, four-month terms of full-time attendance at the University of Alberta.

-Requirements for the course-based master's degree include \bigstar 26 including HECOL 532 and 610, \bigstar 2 of professional seminars (HECOL 691 and 692), and a minimum of \bigstar 12 of additional coursework depending on undergraduate background, work experience and the nature of the capping exercise.
-All students in the course-based master's program are required to complete a \bigstar 6 capping exercise that may be an applied project or a practicum.
+Requirements for the course-based master's degree include ± 26 including HECOL 532 and 610, ± 2 of professional seminars (HECOL 691 and 692), and a minimum of ± 12 of additional coursework depending on undergraduate background, work experience and the nature of the capping exercise.
+All students in the course-based master's program are required to complete a ± 6 capping exercise that may be an applied project or a practicum.
 For students in the course-based program there is no residence requirement.